vegaprotocol/documentation/docs/tutorials/building_a_bot/adding-an-external-price.md

 ---
-title: Adding an External Price Feed
+title: Adding an external price feed
 sidebar_position: 3
 hide_title: false
-description: Add an external price to the bot
+description: Add an external price feed to the bot.
 ---